infracost/docs/docs/infracost_cloud/tagging_policies.md

 ### b.
 Define tag keys and values

 You can define what tag keys are mandatory, which tag values are allowed, and make it easy for engineers to take action.
-You can also validate tag values using a regular expression.
+You can also validate tag values using a regular expression (ECMAScript is used).
+Partial matches are used, so for example `dev` will match `dev`, `development` and `api-development`; but `.*-dev-.*` will not match `development`.

 <img src={useBaseUrl("img/infracost-cloud/tagging-policies/define-tags.png")} alt="Define tag keys and values." />